 Fireworks Scenery File (by John Lawler)

-Lawler, our resident pyrotechnics master, has again produced an
+John Lawler, our resident pyrotechnics master,

-files will add extra bang and colour to your flying.
+small scenery file will add extra bang and colour to your flying.

 Flight Timer (Version